michaelhush/M-LOOP/docs/tutorials.rst

 Python controlled experiment
 ============================

 If you have an experiment that is already under python control you can use M-LOOP as an API.
-Below we go over the example python script *python_controlled_experiment.py* you should also read over the first tutorial to get a general idea of how M-LOOP works.
+Below we go over the example python script *python_controlled_experiment.py* you should also read over the :ref:` first tutorial <sec-standard-experiment>` to get a general idea of how M-LOOP works.

-When intergrating M-LOOP into your experiment remember that it will be controlling you experiment, not vice versa.
+When integrating M-LOOP into your laboratory remember that it will be controlling you experiment, not vice versa.
 Hence, at the top level of your python script you will execute M-LOOP which will then call on your experiment when needed.
 Your experiment will not be making calls of M-LOOP.

 An example script for a python controlled experiment is given in the examples folder called *python_controlled_experiment.py*, which is copied below::